pykaso/SyslogSplunkServer/README.md

 Syslog-ng is installed with all of its modules and preconfigured to listen on port **6514** with **TLS required** and client authentication disabled.
 If needed, You can use your own `syslog-ng.conf`.

 The server is configured to accept only messages with the whitelisted access token.
 Whitelisted access tokens must be stored in `enabled_tokens.list` file.
+Default `enabled_tokens.list` file in docker container contains one testing token `"valid-token"`.

 Accepted log entries are stored to `messages_${YEAR}-${MONTH}-${DAY}.log`  files in directory `/var/log/splunk` This directory should be mounted as volume to some other place.